DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/01-making-maps-in-r.md

 ## Things to Try

-Nothing specific... but you should go back over the instructions and experiment with things like the colour palettes used, and the classification scheme specificed by the `style` setting in the `tm_polygons` function call.
+Nothing specific... but you should go back over the instructions and experiment with things like the colour palettes used, and the classification scheme specified by the `style` setting in the `tm_polygons` function call.
 Make use of the *RStudio* help to assist in these explorations.

 You can also try adding map decorations using the `tm_layout` function.